 Mr. Anaclerio has extensive experience in handling sensitive executive separations and transfers and in litigation involving restrictive covenants and allegations of trade secrets misappropriation, breaches of fiduciary duty and unfair competition.
 He has experience defending wage and hour class actions, lawsuits and charges involving alleged sexual harassment and retaliation, gender, race, age, national origin, disability and religion discrimination under Title VII of the 1964 Civil Rights Act, the Americans with Disabilities Act, the Family and Medical Leave Act, the Fair Labor Standards Act, the Illinois Whistleblower Act, the Sarbanes–Oxley Act of 2002, and related state and federal laws.
 He is a seasoned trial attorney with extensive first-chair jury trial, bench trial and arbitration hearing experience.
 He provides practical and insightful human resources counseling to management clients facing ongoing employee relations and employment law compliance issues, and he has represented corporate and institutional clients in a wide range of industries and professions.

 Mr. Anaclerio regularly publishes on employment topics including social networking issues in the workplace, privacy, workplace retaliation claims, NLRB issues and many more.
-He was ranked by Chambers USA from 2009–2013, named an Illinois Super Lawyer from 2012 to 2017 and recognized by Leading Lawyers in 2017 and 2018.
+He was ranked by Chambers USA from 2009–2013, named an Illinois Super Lawyer from 2012 to 2017 and recognized by Leading Lawyers from 2017 to 2019.
 The Legal 500 United States recommended Mr. Anaclerio in the Labor and Employment Disputes (including collection actions): Defense category from 2016 to 2018 and the Labor and Employment Litigation category in 2015.

 - Leveraged expedited discovery to expose a former employee group’s complex scheme of deception and wage theft, put the former employee group out of business and negotiated settlement terms including comprehensive noncompete and nonsolicitation covenants and monetary relief surpassing the client’s total legal expenses.